TerminologyHub/termhub-in-5-minutes/curl-examples/README.md

 ```

 From the project root, this is also available as `make check-curl` or as part of `make resample`.
 The helper script uses only Python standard-library modules.
+It uses `API_URL` from the environment
+when set, otherwise it defaults to `https://api.terminologyhub.com`.
+If you already have a bearer
+token, set `TERMHUB_TOKEN` or `TOKEN` to skip the login request.

 Sample cURL Calls